 Always remember to use birth control if you are sexually active during the donor selection process.
 Once you are chosen as an egg donor and begin stimulation medications, it is extremely important to remain abstinent as you will be very fertile during this time and will not be on birth control.

-During the stimulation period of approximately 12-14 days, it is required that you refrain from having having sex.
+During the stimulation period of approximately 12-14 days, it is required that you refrain from having sex.
 If you have sex during this time, there is a high probability that you may become pregnant with multiples.
-The egg donation cycle would be cancelled, which would result in the donor not receiving compensation and the donor parents being devastated about the loss.
+The egg donation cycle would be canceled, which would result in the donor not receiving compensation and the intended parent(s) being devastated about the loss.
 Even with the use of condoms, the risk is too high since your eggs are stimulated and ready for pregnancy.
-Fortunately, our egg donors are very well-informed about this beforehand and this scenario rarely happens.

 We recommend that you begin the egg donor application process or contact our team to learn if you qualify for our egg donor program before abandoning your birth control method.
 If you have any additional questions, our team is always here to help!

-Donor Nexus is a boutique egg bank in Newport Beach, California, working with egg donors worldwide.
+Donor Nexus is a boutique egg donor agency in Newport Beach, California, representing egg donors worldwide.
 As a top-rated agency and egg bank, we pride ourselves on making sure our egg donors feel our genuine support throughout the entire process.
 If you are considering donating your eggs, you can find our Preliminary Egg Donor Application here.
 Please feel free to reach out to our team with any additional questions.